import psychopg2

 )

 I have heard that some write operations may be faster with a JDBC driver than an ODBC one.
-I would argue that if you’re doing enough writing to a database that speed matters, you probably should be using database-specific data loading tools, and not just writing from R or Python.↩︎
+If you’re doing enough writing to a database that speed matters, I would argue you probably should be using database-specific data loading tools, and not just writing from R or Python.↩︎

 You may see